-All students are expected to complete all registration materials both online and in print prior to the start of the school year.
+All students are expected to complete all registration materials online prior to the start of the school year.
 Failure to complete the registration process may result in the loss of student Chromebook use or other consequences until registration is complete.